sublabdev/substrate-client-swift/Doc/RuntimeMetadata.md

 ## Usage

-After client the client, we can send requests.
+After getting the client, we can send requests.
 For that we will use the `client`'s `sendRequest` method.
 It receives two parameters.
 The first one is the method for which we want to get a response, and the second one is the completion with a generic optional `Result`, conforming to `Codable` or optional `RpcError`.
 If we have a response, we try to get a metadata from it.

 ```Swift
 client.sendRequest(method: method) { [weak self] (response: String?, error: RpcError?) in